pytorch/pytorch/docs/source/sparse.rst

 Sparse CSR Tensor
 +++++++++++++++++

-The CSR (Compressed Sparse Row) sparse tensor implements the CSR sparse tensor format.
+The CSR (Compressed Sparse Row) sparse tensor format implemented the CSR format for storage of 2 dimensional tensors.
+Although there is no support for N-dimensional tensors, the primary advantage over the COO format is better use of storage and much faster computation operations such as matvec.

+A CSR sparse tensor consists of three 1-D tensors: ``crow_indices``, ``col_indices`` and ``values``.

 Construction
 ------------